-- 7.86 There has been a 47% decline in UK Swifts numbers (1995-2014) and this is attributed mainly to the loss of nesting sites.
-Nesting sites are lost when small cavities, usually just under the eaves of traditional buildings are lost as an historic building is restored. - 7.87 The first step in halting the decline of swifts is to carry out summer surveys during the nesting season to find out which areas colonies are nesting in.
-Then existing nest sites need protecting and new nest boxes should be put up as close as possible to existing nest sites, in case
+7.86 There has been a 47% decline in UK Swifts numbers (1995-2014) and this is attributed mainly to the loss of nesting sites.
+Nesting sites are lost when small cavities, usually just under the eaves of traditional buildings are lost as an historic building is restored.

-- something happens to this nest site in the future.
-Fylde Bird Club are going to carry out Swift Surveys in the summer of 2019 and advise the Council of any nest sites.
-These will be mapped. - 7.88 If the Council has evidence that Swifts nest within a development site, development will have to take place outside the nesting period and the Council will require the applicant to provide alternative nesting sites for Swifts within the development, these will take the form of swift bricks and or swift boxes in both housing and commercial developments. - 7.89 Farmland species of birds are in decline in Fylde, in particular the rare Yellow Hammer and Corn Bunting.
+- 7.87 The first step in halting the decline of swifts is to carry out summer surveys during the nesting season to find out which areas colonies are nesting in.
+Then existing nest sites need protecting and new nest boxes should be put up as close as possible to existing nest sites, in case something happens to this nest site in the future.
+In 2019 Fylde Bird Club recorded the location of screaming parties of Swifts within Fylde Borough.
+This information has been collated on the Fylde Bird Club database. - 7.88 If the Council has evidence that Swifts nest within a development site, development will have to take place outside the nesting period and the Council will require the applicant to provide alternative nesting sites for Swifts within the development, these will take the form of swift bricks and or swift boxes in both housing and commercial developments. - 7.89 Farmland species of birds are in decline in Fylde, in particular the rare Yellow Hammer and Corn Bunting.
 Changes to farming practices such as the provision of seed strips, headlands, uncropped field margins, undrained wet areas and broad hedgerows can all provide much needed habitat.
 There has been success in other parts of the United Kingdom with providing small areas of approximately 1 hectare which have been seeded with species such as quinoa which then provide seed rich areas for farmland birds in the winter.
 In Speyside a local bird group have persuaded a farmer to take this approach with much success (Speyside Field's for Wildlife), over 1500 farmland birds were recorded on one field.
 Although the planning system cannot influence farming practices the Council welcomes any such initiatives to support rare farmland birds.